probablykasper/vidl/README.md

 # Installation
 1. Install Python (3.7 is recommended)
 2. Install [ffmpeg and ffprobe](https://www.ffmpeg.org/)
-3. Run `pip install vidl`
+3. Run `pip install vidl`.
+Try `pip3` instead of `pip` if it does not work.
 4. If you're not on macOS or Windows, you need to specify where vidl will download files to in your vidl config file.
 Run `vidl --config-path` to see where the config file is.
 If you're on macOS, I recommend [setting up shortcuts for vidl](#macos-shortcut-setup)

 # Updating
 vidl is updated by running `pip install vidl --upgrade --upgrade-strategy eager`.
+Try `pip3` instead of `pip` if it does not work.
 If vidl is unable to download a URL, it might be because youtube-dl is outdated.
 The `--upgrade-strategy eager` part updates youtube-dl.

 # Uninstall
 Run `pip uninstall vidl`.
+Try `pip3` instead of `pip` if it does not work.

-If you want to fully uninstall vidl, go to vidl's config file (Run `vidl --config-path` to see where it is) and delete the folder it's in.
+To fully uninstall vidl, go to vidl's config file (Run `vidl --config-path` to see where it is) and delete the folder it's in.

 # Usage
 Examples: